Skip to content

 How do you verify reviewers if reviews are anonymous?

 We email-verify every reviewer at sign-in (magic link, no password).
 That proves you're a real person with a real inbox.
-We use that link internally for moderation — confirmed fakes get removed, repeat-offender accounts get flagged.
-But the verified email never appears in the published review.
-The link from your email to the published review only exists inside our admin layer and never leaks out.
+We use that link internally for moderation: confirmed fakes get removed, repeat-offender accounts get flagged.
+But by default the verified email never appears in the published review.
+The link from your email to the published review only exists inside our admin layer and only surfaces publicly if you explicitly opt in to share your full name.

 What happens if I'm a board member reviewing my own program?